albertodonato/pelican-chemistry/README.rst

 ``SHOW_ARTICLE_AUTHOR``  Whether to show articles author(s) on the index
                          page.
 ``LOCAL_RESOURCES``      If set to ``True``, local resources are used
-                         instead of CDN ones for CSS (for developemnt).
+                         instead of CDN ones for CSS (for development).
 ``GOOGLE_ANALYTICS``     The `Google Analytics`_ id for the site.
 ``DISQUS_SITENAME``      The Disqus_ site name to enable embedded comments
                          embedding in posts.